 7. Precision.
 The brand marketing message must speak to the target audience best positioned to make a choice.

-How marketing brands in banking rate: 1.
+How marketing brands in banking rate: One of 10.
 For most, this is about segmenting the market.
 In banking, it’s about speaking directly to those most likely to switch.
 Therefore, banks need to ask what those are looking for?

 The banking community gets this significantly wrong because it often markets the things target audiences believe they already have, like free checking.
 In most cases, banks seem to be talking to those who have already chosen them.